biscuit-auth/website/docs/src/Specifications.md

 A fact generated by a rule defined in block `rule_block_id` that matched on facts `fact_0…, fact_n` has for origin `Union({rule_block_id}, origin(fact_0) …, origin(fact_n))`.

-### Verifier
+### Authorizer

-The verifier provides information on the operation, such as the type of access ("read", "write", etc), the resource accessed, and more ambient data like the current time, source IP address, revocation lists.
+The authorizer provides information on the operation, such as the type of access ("read", "write", etc), the resource accessed, and more ambient data like the current time, source IP address, revocation lists.
-The verifier can also provide its own checks.
+The authorizer can also provide its own checks.
 It provides allow and deny policies for the final decision on request validation.

 #### Deserializing the token